-Ms. Bianchi has a number of problems with the Sierra Club's overview of the Cambria CSD's history of attempts to evade rules established to protect our coastal resources, which appeared inour September newsletter, the Santa Lucian.
+Ms. Bianchi has a number of problems with the Sierra Club's overview of the Cambria CSD's history of attempts to evade the rules established for the protection of our coastal resources, which appeared in the September issue of our newsletter, the Santa Lucian (on line at http://santalucia.sierraclub.org/lucian/2014/09Sept.pdf).

-Our article reviewed 10 years of CSD water projects, variously characterized by frivolous lawsuits, attempted end-runs around proper procedure, the squandering of public funds, etc. We pointed out that the decision by the current CSD board to plow ahead with the financing for a permanent Advanced Water Treatment Plant prior to full environmental review, heedless of alarms sounded by state and federal resource agencies, appears to spring from that same mindset.
+Our article reviewed ten years of CSD water projects, variously characterized by frivolous lawsuits, attempted end-runs around proper procedure, the squandering of public funds, threats and vendettas against citizens, etc. We pointed out that the decision by the current CSD board to plow ahead with the financing for a permanent Advanced Water Treatment Plant prior to full environmental review, heedless of alarms sounded by state and federal resource agencies, appears to spring from that same mindset.